-If you’ve been renovating an old home for many years and finally feel like you’ve done everything you need to in order to get the property looking and feeling how you want, it will be very tempting to hang up your work belt and put your feet up for a while.
+If you’ve been renovating an old home for many years and finally feel like you’ve done everything you need to to get the property looking and feeling how you want, it will be very tempting to hang up your work belt and put your feet up for a while like.

 Create a Schedule to Stay on Track

-Put together a list of things which need to be covered over the coming 12 months, including things which are just annual or bi-annual, as well as those which need to be done more regularly, whether quarterly, monthly or every second month.
+Put together a list of things that need to be covered over the coming 12 months, including things that are just annual or bi-annual, as well as those which need to be done more regularly, whether quarterly, monthly, or every second month.
 In addition, take photographs of the current state of the home, so you have these to refer back to as time goes by.
 They will help you to notice if the condition of a part of the property suddenly deteriorates more than it should.
+(2)

 Regularly Service HVAC Systems

 As for jobs to complete around the home, one of the top ones is regularly servicing your HVAC systems.
 In older homes, in particular, the heating and cooling devices may be very old and potentially will have been neglected since they were installed.
 This means you need to keep a close eye on them.
 It pays to do maintenance in spring and fall, rather than right at the time when you need to use more air-conditioning or heating in summer or winter.

 While you may be experienced enough to do some of the basic tasks yourself, such as replacing filters, because HVAC systems in older homes may be quite ancient and particular, it’s usually better, and safer, to have an experienced specialist work on them for you.
 For example, if you’re in Texas, you could search for a Dallas handyman who has plenty of experience in repairing all types of heating and cooling units.
 If your repairs get too costly for the older unit(s), and it’s guzzling too much power, you may want to eventually look at switching it out for a more modern HVAC system.

 Repair the Roof